 Creating Risk Management Metrics that Matter

-As a security team, you are what you measure.
+As a security team, you are what you measure looking at the right risk management metrics matter.
 The problem is that too many security teams are tracking vulnerabilities, not measuring risk.
 This post examines how vital it is for security teams to establish risk-based metrics, offering examples of both the right and wrong measures to use.
-The paper then looks at the key steps to building risk management into operations, so security teams can better ensure that efforts, workflows, and investments are aligned with what matters most: strengthening security.
+The post then looks at the key steps to building risk management into operations, so security teams can better ensure that efforts, workflows, and investments are aligned with what matters most: strengthening security.

 The Promise/Demand for Risk Management